-We regularly host events here at Murdoch Children’s Research Institute so you can come and see the impact of your support.
+We regularly host events at the Murdoch Children’s Research Institute so you can come and see the impact of your support.

-These events give us the chance to let you know how deeply we appreciate your involvement and to share the results of the latest research that has been made possible with your help.
+These events give us the chance to let you know how deeply we appreciate your involvement and to share the results of the latest research that have been made possible with your help.
+Results that have led to real improvements to children’s health and wellbeing in Australia and around the world.

 Brilliant Minds in Conversation, Tuesday 11th June 2019